parsevalbtc/libbitcoin-system-wiki/Integer-Division-Unraveled.md

 ## Mixing Unsigned and Signed Operands
 It is an objective is to reproduce native operand behavior, changing only the rounding.
 The native operators allow mixed sign types, although compilers will warn that the signed operand will be converted to unsigned.
 The warning is limited to literals, so I was unable to reproduce that aspect.
 However the execution behavior is identical, as all division and modulo operations are executed in the original sign type against the native operators.
 The consequence is that when mixing signed and unsigned *type* operands, the operation is unsigned.
 The same values will produce different results based on the type alone.
 The behavior is certainly not intuitive, so I spent hours making sure that the test cases were valid.

-## Template Type Constraints and Overrides
-The above (simplified) templates produce compiler warnings for unsigned operands, as they all invoke `factor < 0`, which is always `false`.
-The full implementation implements overrides for each and `negative(...)` by applying operand signed-ness type constraints.

-These template overrides are a bit obtuse, but they are necessary to achieve the objective of supporting full operand signed-ness.
-By fanning out the templates based on signed-ness type constraints, the objective of a "single" function that supports all integers without limitation is achieved.

 ## Optimization
 The `%` operator may be invoked twice in `floored_modulo` (with signed operands) and `ceilinged_modulo`.
 The first tests for remainder and the second produces it.
 It does not seem worth denormalizing the implementation by adding a variable to cache the value in the (sometimes) case where there is a non-zero remainder.
 So in these cases I am relying on CPU cache and/or compiler optimization to avoid remainder recomputation.